-The Contracting States shall apply the provisions of this Convention to refugees without discrimination as to race, religion or country of origin.
+The Contracting States shall apply the provisions of this Convention to refugees without discrimination as to race, religion or country of origin.'

+2.69.
 We recommend that the inclusion of the power of the DG to dictate that categories of asylum seekers report to designated offices should be removed.

-iii.
-Rejection on the basis of false or misleading information42
+G. (iii) Rejection on the basis of false or misleading information

+2.70.
 While certainly reprehensible, there may well be reasons underlying an asylum seeker proffering misleading information.
-In Tantoush v RAB & Others43 it was found that:-
+In Tantoush v RAB & Others it was found that:-